HVR88/Monochrome-Gaming-Logos/README.md

 Some of the designs are covered by original copyright and many are trademarked by their brand owners.
 These recreations are works of artistic expression under a fair-use principle and provided as-is.
 Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.
 I take no responsibility for any issues that may arise from anyone else's use or misuse of these works.

-### Filenames

-Filenames don't necessarily match those seen in existing collections/builds (like RetroPie), so you'll have to rename some or modify platform/playlist names in your theme or configuration files.

-Files are named in lowercase with words separated by an underscore.
-In the case of consoles and computers, names start with the manufacturer/brand name, followed by the product/model name, keeping everything grouped together.
-Example: *nintendo_gameboy_color.svg*.

-Playlist and category-type logos all start with the *playlist_* prefix.

-When there are alternative files for one logo, an additional suffix such as *_outline*, *_flat*, *_alt* or other variation is added to the base name.

 ### Requests

 Let me know by opening a new issue if there's anything important missing, you have an idea for an alternate or have any special requests.